danielberkompas/ecto_validation_case/README.md

 that [Ecto][ecto] supports, this library intentionally keeps things simple, providing only `accepts/2` and `rejects/2`.
 Why?

-- It's very easy to remember, which makes validation tests more likely to be written.
+- The api very easy to remember, which makes validation tests more likely to be written.
 - The tests are more explicit, with a minimum of magic.
 It is very clear exactly what values are being tested, for which fields, and which error messages